Cecil Bingham

-Military career
+Early military career

-Born the son of Charles Bingham, 4th Earl of Lucan, Bingham was commissioned as a lieutenant into the 3rd The King's Own Hussars in September 1882 and transferred to the 2nd Regiment of Life Guards in 1886 and the 1st Regiment of Life Guards in 1892.
+The son of Charles Bingham, 4th Earl of Lucan, Bingham was commissioned as a lieutenant into the 3rd The King's Own Hussars in September 1882 and transferred to the 2nd Regiment of Life Guards in 1886 and the 1st Regiment of Life Guards in 1892.
 He served in the Second Boer War in 1900 as aide-de-camp to Major-General John French, commanding the Cavalry division.

-After returning home, he became senior aide-de-Camp to the Duke of Connaught during his Indian Tour in 1903.
-Promoted to brevet colonel in November 1906, and lieutenant colonel a month later, he was, after being appointed as a CVO in June 1909, promoted to temporary brigadier general and appointed to the command of the 2nd Cavalry Brigade in succession to Brigadier General Hew Dalrymple Fanshawe in November 1910 and commander of the 4th Cavalry Brigade in November 1911.
+After returning home, he became senior aide-de-camp to the Duke of Connaught during his Indian Tour in 1903.
+Promoted to brevet colonel in November 1906, and lieutenant colonel a month later, he was, after being appointed as a CVO in June 1909, promoted to temporary brigadier general and appointed as general officer commanding (GOC) of the 2nd Cavalry Brigade in succession to Brigadier General Hew Dalrymple Fanshawe in November 1910 and commander of the 4th Cavalry Brigade in November 1911.

+First World War

+Bingham entered the First World War, still as GOC of the 4th Cavalry Brigade.
+His brigade, consisting of units like the 6th Dragoon Guards and 3rd Hussars, was part of the original British Expeditionary Force (BEF) that arrived in France in August 1914.
+Under his leadership, the brigade was heavily involved in the mobile warfare of that first year, including the Battle of Mons, the Battle of Le Cateau, the First Battle of the Marne and the First Battle of the Aisne.

-He served in World War I as Commander of the 4th Cavalry Brigade with the British Expeditionary Force and then as General Officer Commanding 1st Cavalry Division from May 1915, three months after being promoted to major general.
-In October 1915 he was promoted to the temporary rank of lieutenant general and became general officer commanding (GOC) of the Cavalry Corps in France, relinquishing command in March 1916 in order to take over command of the reserve centre at Ripon.
+He became GOC of the 1st Cavalry Division from May 1915, three months after being promoted to major general.
+During his tenure, the division participated in the Second Battle of Ypres, where cavalrymen often had to serve as dismounted infantry.

+In October he was promoted to the temporary rank of lieutenant general and became GOC of the Cavalry Corps in France, relinquishing command in March 1916 in order to take over command of the reserve centre at Ripon, North Yorkshire.

 In November 1916 he was appointed to command 73rd Division, a formation composed of Home Service men of the Territorial Force, which was stationed in Essex and Hertfordshire for coastal defence.
 He relinquished this command in April 1917, and was transferred to take command of the 67th (2nd Home Counties) Division.
 He held this command until the division was disbanded in 1919.